8 Cold Hard Truths for SMBs Not Worried About Disaster Recovery and Business Continuity

-So no matter how many times the owner or executive of a small to midsize business (SMB) hears of other small businesses being crippled by hurricanes, tornados, fires, or flooding, they aren’t necessarily overcome with fear to the point that they feel an urgency to take action.
+So no matter how many times the owner or executive of a small to midsize business (SMB) hears of other small businesses, they aren’t necessarily overcome with fear to the point that they feel an urgency to take action.

-Sure, they may think about backup and data recovery solutions a little more that day, but not enough to initiate immediate change or reverse a lenient approach to their processes.
+Sure, they may think about backup and data recovery solutions a little more that day.
+This is usually not enough to initiate immediate change or reverse a lenient approach to their processes.